A world-first green hydrogen-to-homes heating network on the Fife coast.

 Plans for the project have been approved by Ofgem and pending local partner approval we'll be ready for construction to begin in 2021.
-We’ll keep the local community in Levenmouth informed throughout development and customers will be invited to the hydrogen demonstration facility in 2022, ahead of the hydrogen network going live later that year.
+We’ll keep the local communities in Buckhaven and Methil informed throughout development and customers will be invited to the hydrogen demonstration facility in 2022, ahead of the hydrogen network going live in 2023.
 The project will be operational for 4.5 years until March 2027.

 Gas Goes Green